-The Homestead Exemption is available to homeowners who fall in two categories: those who will be 65 years of age or over any time during the current tax year, or those who are disabled.
+The Homestead Exemption is available to homeowners who fall in two categories: those who will be 65 years of age or over any time during the current calendar year, or those who are disabled.
 Applicants must own, live in and maintain the home as their primary residence.

 For 2014, Homestead Exemption is $36,000.
 This amount is deducted from the fair cash value assessment of a qualified applicant’s residence.